Liu Institute Visiting Fellow in Residence at Green College 2015-16 CALL FOR APPLICATIONS

-The Visiting Fellow will be provided with accommodation in a double room and a meal-plan at Green College for the duration of the 4-month stay.
-Note: a partner may accompany the Visiting Fellow for the stay at Green College, but will need to cover the cost of their own meal-plan (approximately $470 incl. tax per month for the 4-month period).
+The Visiting Fellow will be provided with accommodation in a studio room and a meal-plan at Green College for the duration of their 3-month stay.
+Note: a partner may accompany the Visiting Fellow for the stay at Green College, but will need to cover the cost of their own meal-plan (approximately $470 incl. tax per month).

 The Visiting Fellow can request funding to assist in facilitating activities at the Institute or College during their visit.
 Activities should support the interdisciplinary research and learning environment of both the Institute and the College, as well as the planned research of the Visiting Fellow.

 The Visiting Fellow will also receive an office and full access to meeting rooms, conference facilities, and staff support at the Institute.
 Among other things, the Institute can assist with:

 • Grant applications, retreats, conferences, and coauthoring workshops;

 The Institute and Green College can also assist in promoting conferences, workshops and/or other activities that the Visiting Fellow undertakes.